kazuyamarino/nsy/README.md

 Made with love by Vikry Yuansah

 How to use it?
 Simply follow this.
-First, you need to go to `System/Libraries/AssetManager/`.
-There are 2 files, that is `Assets.php` & `NSY_AssetManager.php`.
+- First, you need to go to `System/Libraries/AssetManager/`, there are 2 files, that is `Assets.php` & `NSY_AssetManager.php`.
-`NSY_AssetManager.php` is the core, & `Assets.php` is the controller which regulates assets, if you want to manage the assets, please go to `Assets.php`.
+- `NSY_AssetManager.php` is the core, & `Assets.php` is the controller which regulates assets, if you want to manage the assets, please go to `Assets.php`.

 Create <meta> tag :
 ```